Ive (group)

 Ive (stylized in all caps) is a South Korean girl group formed by Starship Entertainment.
 The group is composed of six members: Gaeul, An Yu-jin, Rei, Jang Won-young, Liz, and Leeseo.
 Ive is known for their viral songs and for achieving one of the most successful debuts in recent K-pop, having received several rookie awards and featuring on Forbes Korea Power Celebrity 40.

 Ive made their debut on December 1, 2021, with the single album Eleven.
 It was followed shortly with the single album Love Dive (2022), whose lead single became their first number-one song on South Korea's Circle Digital Chart.
 It was the best-performing single of the year and was awarded Song of the Year at multiple year-end award shows, including the Golden Disc Awards, MAMA Awards, and Melon Music Awards.
 Ive achieved their second number-one song with the lead single of their third single album, After Like (2022).

 In 2023, the group released their first studio album, I've Ive, to commercial success.
 The album won the Melon Music Award for Album of the Year and produced the chart-topping singles "Kitsch" and "I Am".
 Later that year, they released their first extended play, I've Mine, featuring their fifth number-one single "Baddie".
 In 2024, they followed with their second extended play, Ive Switch, led by the top-ten single "Heya".
-That same year, they performed at Lollapalooza.
+That same year, they performed at Lollapalooza for the first time.
 In 2025, they released their third extended play, Ive Empathy, which included their sixth number-one single "Rebel Heart" and the top-ten single "Attitude".
 That same year, they released their fourth extended play, Ive Secret, featuring the lead single "XOXZ".
+They also performed at Lollapalooza for two consecutive years, in Berlin and Paris.
+In 2026, they released their second studio album Revive+, with the pre-release single "Bang Bang" and lead single "Blackhole".